(Updated July 19, 2020 to compare Getaway House 1 bed vs 2 bed). My Getaway House Discount Code OBL saves $$.

 As we all postpone and cancel our epic travel plans to go to faraway places no thanks to Coronavirus, I was searching for interesting staycations in the Los Angeles area when I discovered Getaway House.
 As exciting as the city is, sometimes you just need to get away, but not too far because, money.
 I was specifically looking for places to get back in touch with nature, because the healing power of nature is very very real.
 Hello forest bathing!

 Dr. Qing Li, a professor at the Nippon Medical School in Tokyo, discovered that trees and plants emit aromatic compounds called phytoncides that can instigate healthy biological changes similar to aromatherapy.
 Spending time in nature can also help with symptom relief for health issues like depression, anxiety, cancer and attention disorders.
 The health benefits of spending time outside are many, and if you’re a city girl like me, it’s very needed just on an emotional and psychological level.

 This is also the perfect way to enjoy the outdoors while not giving up the amenities you’d find at a hotel.
-If you’re interested in a tiny cabin rental, read on to find out all about my Getaway House experience, my dog’s review of Getaway House, and what you actually need to bring including a complete packing checklist for you to have the perfect Getaway.
+If you’re interested in a tiny cabin rental, read on to find out all about my Getaway House experience, my dog’s review, and what to pack for Getaway House including a complete packing checklist for you to have the perfect Getaway.

 what is getaway